MSUTeam/MSU/README.md

 # Modding Standards & Utilities
-is a modding library for the game [Battle Brothers](https://store.steampowered.com/app/365360/Battle_Brothers/) allowing for better mod compatibility and providing common functions for mods.
+is a modding library for the game [Battle Brothers](https://store.steampowered.com/app/365360/Battle_Brothers/) allowing for significantly better mod compatibility and providing common functions for mods.

 ## Links